Learning the non-Markovian features of subsystem dynamics: Time-local representations

 Even though the error function does not vanish, a relevant question is how well the approximated time-local maps capture the physical observables of the subsystem.
 To evaluate this, we use the optimized dynamical maps~\eqref{eq:eps_opt} to reconstruct the evolution of local observables, which are then compared to the results from TN simulations.
 In Fig.~\ref{figure:fig_4}, we show the expectation values $\langle\hat\sigma^x_{L}\rangle(t)$ and $\langle\hat\sigma^x_L\hat\sigma^x_R\rangle(t)$ as a function of time $t$, obtained from the subsystem's dynamical maps $\epsilon_{t,0}$ (red lines) and the optimized divisible forms $\epsilon^{\rm OPT}_{t,0}$ (black dashed lines).
 As illustrated in this figure, the learned time-local forms effectively capture the subsystem dynamics, particularly in the integrable case.
 In the chaotic case, we observe larger deviations from ideal behavior, especially in the intermediate times, indirectly suggesting that the dynamics deviate further from divisibility, as also reflected by the error function in Fig.~\ref{figure:fig_3}.
 Nevertheless, the late-time dynamics is accurately reconstructed in all three regimes considered: critical, integrable non-critical and chaotic.

 Our optimization yields concrete values for the parameters $h_i(t)$ and $c_{ij}(t)$, enabling a direct analysis of the effective Hamiltonian and the dissipative amplitudes $\gamma_i(t)$—the eigenvalues of the coefficient matrix $\boldsymbol{c}(t)$—in the time-local approximation.
-Importantly, the loss function~\eqref{loss} can have multiple local minima and in practice we find several equivalent time-local representations that yield practically indistinguishable dynamics of local observables.
+Since we aim to obtain Liouvillians $\Lambda_t$ that are as continuous in time as possible, we use the optimized $h_i(t - \diff t)$ and $c_{ij}(t - \diff t)$ as input values for the subsequent optimization at time $t$.
+However, we should note that a different initialization could result in another solution of a similar quality.
+We believe this is due to existence of several (local) minima of the loss function, possibly a consequence of singularity of the dynamical map and/or the norm used in the loss function.

 We present the results of the optimization in Fig.~\ref{figure:fig_5}.
 What is common to all the studied regimes (critical, integrable non-critical and chaotic) is that at time $t=0$, the effective Hamiltonian $\hat{H}_{\rm eff}(0)$ corresponds to the subsystem Hamiltonian~\eqref{internal_Ham_S}, while later it starts to deviate away from it.
 The noninvertibility of the matrix $\epsilon_{t,0}$ at certain times is most clearly exposed when considering subsystem size $l=1$, where it is manifested in divergent peaks in $h_i(t)$ and $\gamma_i(t)$.
 In all cases considered, some of the eigenvalues $\gamma_i(t)$ in the dissipator are negative, which indicates a breakdown of CP-divisibility and signals the non-Markovian nature of the subsystem dynamics, according to the Rivas-Huelga-Plenio (RHP) criterion~\cite{rivas2010entanglement,rivas2012open,rivas2014quantum,jeknic2023invertibility,hall2014canonical,lorenzo2013geometrical,laine2011witness,breuer2016colloquium,wissmann2012optimal,liu2014locality,wissmann2015generalized,liu2013nonunital,luo2012quantifying,chruscinski2011measures}.
 While negative eigenvalues $\gamma_i(t)$ may seem unconventional and prevent a straightforward interpretation of dissipative channels as sources of quantum jumps, they remain physically valid.
 As Fig.~\ref{figure:fig_4} shows, they predict the correct time evolution and proper relaxation at long times.